New York Sportsbooks

-Now, there are nine NY sportsbooks available: Caesars, DraftKings, FanDuel, BetMGM, PointsBet, BetRivers, WynnBet, Resorts World Bet, and Bally Bet.
+There are a total of nine NY sportsbooks available: Caesars, DraftKings, FanDuel, BetMGM, PointsBet, BetRivers, WynnBet, Resorts World Bet, and Bally Bet.

 The New York State Gaming Commission (NYSGC) reported on major betting activity through early April — New Yorkers have already wagered $5 billion via online sportsbooks.
 Ready to join the action?
 Get the latest promotions, insight into local betting rules, and educational tips to bet responsibly here.